 He hit .320 the first year, with 70 steals and 115 runs, helping to turn Hubie Brooks into a 100-RBI man in the process, then was the NL batting champion the following season with a .334 mark and 70 steals and 91 runs.
 He suffered the consequences of the Expos' lack of a solid clean-up hitter after Brooks was injured in July and missed half the season; by then, Raines had been out-distanced as a base stealer by the Cardinals' Coleman, who would regularly top 100 thefts per season.
 Raines made it a point to only steal in game situations, and always was proud of his excellent stolen base percentage: with an 84.7% success rate, Raines owns the highest lifetime stolen base percentage among players with at least 300 steals.

-In 1987, Tim Raines became one of the poster children of collusion.
+In 1987, Tim Raines became one of the poster children of the victims of collusion.
 A free agent after his excellent 1986 season - and run of four fabulous years -, his services should have been in high demand.
 However, baseball owners had decided not to bid competitively on free agents at that time, leaving Raines without an offer other than the Expos' token salary raise.
 He held out for more, missing the deadline by which he could re-sign with Montreal, and found himself unemployed as spring training started.
 He worked out on his own, and, having seen the writing on the wall, inked a new deal with the Expos on May 2nd, the first day it was allowed.
 Inserted as the third-place hitter that day, he hit the first pitch he saw from the New York Mets' David Cone for a triple, then added a walk, two singles and a game-winning grand slam off Jesse Orosco.
 He hit another home run the next day as he started on an absolute tear that would last the whole season.
 He ended up scoring 123 runs, a league-leading total in spite of his missing 21 games, with a .330 average, a .429 OBP and a slugging percentage of .526.
 He also hit for the cycle on July 16th against the Pittsburgh Pirates.
 He was the MVP of the 1987 All-Star Game, collecting 3 hits, a stolen base, and 2 RBI, those coming on a game-winning triple off Jay Howell in the 13th inning.
 His performance made an MVP candidate out of clean-up hitter Tim Wallach and kept the Expos in an unlikely pennant race with the Cardinals until late September.
 He would later receive a significant amount of money to compensate for foregone wages when an arbitrator found the major league owners guilty of collusion during the 1986-87 off-season.

 Raines began a slow decline after his season for the ages in 1987.
 In 1988, he was limited to 109 games by a stint on the disabled list and nagging injuries that cut his season short in September.
 He hit only .270, and scored 66 runs in a year to forget.
 He bounced back in 1989, hitting .286 with 93 walks and 76 runs scored, good for third in the NL in that pitching-dominated season; he was used as the Expos' clean-up hitter against left-handers that year and drove in 60 runs, as the Expos led the NL East for two months before collapsing in early August and finishing at .500.
 He had a similar year in 1990, again missing time to a stint on the disabled list, and finishing with 65 runs scored in 130 games.
 After the year, he was traded to the Chicago White Sox, alongside minor league pitchers Jeff Carter and Mario Brito, for Ivan Calderon and Barry Jones.
 The Expos had a number of promising young outfielders around in Larry Walker, Moises Alou, Marquis Grissom and Dave Martinez, and thought Jones was a future closer.
 The Expos would later rue the deal, however.